-Liquid Barcodes loyalty platform is powering loyalty programmes for industry leaders across several global markets, offering unique subscription, gamification, loyalty and personalization capabilities and has developed this app for use across all of Maxol’s company owned service stations in the Republic of Ireland.
+Liquid Barcodes loyalty platform is powering loyalty and payment programmes for industry leaders across several global markets, offering unique subscription, mobile payment, gamification, loyalty and personalization capabilities and has developed this app for use across all of Maxol’s company owned service stations in the Republic of Ireland.
 Learn more about Liquid Barcodes at LiquidBarcodes.com.

 About the Author

 Carolyn Schnare has been involved with the convenience retailing industry for two decades with extensive knowledge of customer engagement and marketing, sustainability, and community outreach.
 Prior to Liquid Barcodes, Schnare worked at NACS (National Association of Convenience Stores) in a variety of roles from event production to membership and most recently as Director of Strategic Initiatives and host and producer of the popular industry podcast, Convenience Matters.

 Test Drive the Maxol Loyalty App with FuelPay